Yuriy Fenin

 Yuriy Fenin (born 28 March 1977) is a Ukrainian professional football forward who most recently played for various clubs in Estonian lower leagues.

 Career

 Fenin began his playing career with SC Tavriya Simferopol in the Ukrainian Premier League.
-He holds a record in Ukraine for being the youngest professional player of the Ukrainian top professional football league when at the age of 15 years and 221 days played for Tavriya Simferopol against FC Zorya-MALS Luhansk.
+He held the record in Ukraine for being the youngest professional player of the Ukrainian Premier League when at the age of 15 years and 221 days played for Tavriya Simferopol against FC Zorya-MALS Luhansk, before the record was beaten by Kyrylo Dihtyar from Metalist Kharkiv in 2023.